apify/apify-docs/sources/academy/webscraping/scraping_basics_python/index.md

 ## You may want to know

+Let's explore the key reasons to take this course.
+What is web scraping good for, and what career opportunities does it enable for you?

 ### Why learn scraping

 The internet is full of useful data, but most of it isn't offered in a structured way that is easy to process programmatically.
 That's why you need scraping, a set of approaches to download websites and extract data from them.